 Students enroll in community college with the belief that higher education will put them on the path to a rewarding career with a living wage, but many graduates find themselves unprepared to perform lucrative jobs that are waiting to be filled.
 The problem is most acute for students of color, first-generation students and students from low-income backgrounds, because fewer of these students have historically enrolled in academic programs with high labor market value.

 When community colleges build strong partnerships with employers and develop high-value academic programs that align with labor market demand, it can pay off for graduates and fuel regional economic growth.
-But too many programs fall short of that goal—especially when it comes to traditionally underserved students.
+But too many programs fall short of that goal—especially when it comes to traditionally underrepresented students.
 To help more colleges better connect their academic programs with rewarding employment opportunities for students of all backgrounds, we committed $368,000 to support a project by the Aspen Institute's College Excellence Program in 2017.

 Contact Senior Program Officer Toya Wall at email@example.com.